carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_modeloptimization.md

 ---
 ## Introduction

-In this second part of this series, we will optimize the model that we created in the [previously](/post/azureml_pipeline_trainingpipeline).
+In this second part of this series, we will optimize the model that we created in the [previously](/post/azureml_pipeline_trainingpipeline) by attempting to select the best set of hyperparameters, or model configuration parameters specified by the data scientist that affect the training process.
+Hyperparameters differ from model parameters in that they are not learnt through some automated process, but rather are chosen by the scientist.

+In general, hyperparameters, we cannot use techniques that we use to learn model parameters, such as gradient descent to learn hyperparameters although they do have an affect the loss function.

+The problem of hyperparameter optimization is therefore finding the optimal model in an $n$ dimensional space, where $n$ is the number of hyperparameters that are being optimized.
+This $n$ dimensional space is referred to as the **search space**.

+Hyperparameters can be either discrete or continuous.
+Continuous hyperparameters can be specified over a

 The work described in this section is contained in the following folder structure.
 In the sections below, we will go through all these files individually.